What is Imbruvica?

 - vomit blood or vomit looks like coffee grounds

 - change in your speech

-- headache that lasts a long time
+- headache that lasts a long time or severe headache

 - Infections can happen during treatment with Imbruvica.
 These infections can be serious and may lead to death.
 Tell your healthcare provider right away if you have fever, chills, weakness, confusion, or other signs or symptoms of an infection during treatment with Imbruvica.